-Pet Snakes You Don’t Need to Feed Rodents
+Pet Snakes That You Don’t Need to Feed Rodents

 While many people are afraid of snakes, others find them fascinating.
 From their impressively strong musculature to the smoothness of their scales, snakes make unique pets.
-Several species are objectively one of the most low maintenance animals you can own.
-There is one deal-breaker for many though — all snakes eat whole prey — meaning most require feedings of whole rodents, birds, rabbits, and reptiles.
+Several species are objectively one of the most low-maintenance animals you can own.
+There is one deal-breaker for many though: all snakes eat whole prey.
+In other words, most snakes require feedings of whole rodents, birds, rabbits, and reptiles.
 There are, however, a small number of easy-care snakes that don’t need to eat a type of vertebrate.
-For those who are squeamish, there are now options to feed rodent-eating snakes a nutritionally complete diet without ever setting eyes upon a dead body.
+For those who are squeamish, there are now alternative, nutritionally complete diets that can be fed to rodent-eating snakes so that caretakers won't have to ever set eyes on a dead feeder animal.

 This article contains information about: